ucb-bar/riscv-sodor/README.md

 no external [RISC-V tools](http://riscv.org) are used (with the exception of the RISC-V [front-end server](https://github.com/ucb-bar/riscv-fesvr)).
 The assumption is that [riscv-gcc](https://github.com/ucb-bar/riscv-gcc) is not available on the local system.
-Thus, RISC-V unit tests and benchmarks were compiled and committed into the sodor repositories.
+Thus, RISC-V unit tests and benchmarks were compiled and committed to the sodor repository in the ./install directory (as are the .dump files).

 Install the RISC-V front-end server to talk between the host and RISC-V target processors.